What is Blepharoplasty Eyelid Surgery ?

 How is it Double Eyelid Surgery done?

-Double Eyelid Surgery (Incisional technique)
+Double Eyelid Surgery (Incisional method)

-Double Eyelid Surgery (non-incisional technique)
+Double Eyelid Surgery (non-incisional or stitch method)

 - Watering eyes